“Where is he going anyway?” Joanne mumbled, her expression impatient as they were all hovering over their seats, trying to get a better view.

 “Don’t worry,” Ehlo said.
 “Your car’s new.”

 Bryant wasn’t reassured by Ehlo’s words though.
-He still shifted in his seat as the others were crowding around to get a better look of Jacky’s car up ahead.
+He still shifted in his seat as the others were crowding around to get a better look at Jacky’s car up ahead.

 Yes, they were continuing on with their spying missions despite learning from Ehlo and Angela that Jacky didn’t miss the anniversary after all.
 And the reason why they continued with the silly mission in the first place was because they were trying to figure out what was really wrong.
 Sure, it wasn’t like Jacky to claim credit and clarified that he had actually come on that important day, but there was something really strange about it, especially the Lynn situation.
 So they had no choice but to stall.
 While waiting for Tony’s words.